DSW

 Overall GPA

 Grade Point Averages (GPAs) are tabulated at the end of each semester of the first academic year and at the end of the first academic year on a cumulative basis.
 The minimum standard for satisfactory work for students in the DSW Program is a B average in each academic semester.
-A cumulative GPA below 3.0 after completion of the core courses is considered lack of acceptable academic progress and may result in dismissal from the program.
+A cumulative GPA below 3.0 after completion of the core courses is considered a lack of acceptable academic progress and may result in dismissal from the program.

 Timelines